vsindato/bandits/README.md

 # Bandits
-A collection of ad-hoc strategies used in balancing the exploration-exploitation tradeoff in multi-armed-bandits(MABs)
+A collection of strategies used in balancing the exploration-exploitation tradeoff in multi-armed-bandits(MABs)